bk138/droidVNC-NG/README.md

   * `net.christianbeier.droidvnc_ng.EXTRA_VIEW_ONLY`:  Optional Boolean Extra toggling view-only mode.
   * `net.christianbeier.droidvnc_ng.EXTRA_SHOW_POINTERS`:  Optional Boolean Extra toggling per-client mouse pointers.
   * `net.christianbeier.droidvnc_ng.EXTRA_FILE_TRANSFER`: Optional Boolean Extra toggling the file transfer feature.
+  * `net.christianbeier.droidvnc_ng.EXTRA_FALLBACK_SCREEN_CAPTURE`: Optional Boolean Extra indicating whether to start with fallback screen capture that does not need a user interaction to start but is slow and needs view-only to be off.
+Only applicable to Android 10 and newer.

 * `net.christianbeier.droidvnc_ng.ACTION_CONNECT_REVERSE`: Make an outbound connection to a listening viewer.
   * `net.christianbeier.droidvnc_ng.EXTRA_ACCESS_KEY`: Required String Extra containing the remote control interface's access key.
 You can get/set this from the Admin Panel.